ONS-OpenData/dp-opendata-upload/README.md

 For a nice video on queues and why they're great see the first 3-4 minutes of [https://www.cloudamqp.com/blog/microservices-message-queue-video.html](https://www.cloudamqp.com/blog/microservices-message-queue-video.html).

-For persepctive, "Kafka" is a brand name of a particularly performant queue.
+For perspective, "Kafka" is a brand name of a particularly performant queue.
 The queues built into the AWS platform (like SNS) are easily powerful enough for our purposes here (and dont require their own servers/maintenance).

 | Name | Description |
 | ---- | ----------- |